 From time to time we upload research reports to this open section.
-The majority of items in the Resources Clearing House are only available to members and can be accessed in the Member’s Zone after your organisation sends you their unique login link.
+The majority of items in the Community Library are only available to members and can be accessed in the Member’s Zone after your organisation sends you their unique login link.

 Further resources to support spiritual care